jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 organizations said they were still working on them.
 See
 Figure 23.

-**Figure 23.** *A bar chart showing the share of all breached organizations that have recovered from the data breach.
-The chart shows the percentage for yes and no.*
+![Image of Figure 23.
+Share of all breached organizations Has your organization recovered from the data breach?]

 ### Full recovery took longer than 100 days
 Among the share of organizations that had fully recovered,